 2. What types of cookies do we use?

 2.1 The types of cookies that may be used on our Website fall into one of four categories as follows:

 (a) ‘Strictly Necessary’ cookies.
 These cookies are essential for the operation of our Website and enable you to access certain features.
 Without these cookies, we would be unable to provide you with the online services you request.
 These cookies do not track where you have been on the internet and do not gather information about you that could be used for marketing purposes.

 (b) Functional cookies.
-Functional cookies are used to recognise you when you return to our Website.
-They also remember your preferences (such as your username, language and region) on our Website and enable us to personalise our content for you.
-The information collected by these cookies is usually anonymised, so we cannot identify you personally.
+Functional cookies are used to recognize you when you return to our Website.
+They also remember your preferences (such as your username, language and region) on our Website and enable us to personalize our content for you.
+The information collected by these cookies is usually anonymized, so we cannot identify you personally.
 Functional cookies do not track your internet usage or gather information which could be used for selling advertising, but they do help with serving advertising.

 (c) Analytical cookies.
 Analytical cookies are used to monitor the performance of our Website.
-For example, they allow us to recognise and count the number of visitors and to see how visitors move around our Website when they are using it.
-The information provided by these cookies allows us to analyse patterns of user behaviour and we use that information to enhance user experience or identify areas of the Website which may require maintenance.
+For example, they allow us to recognize and count the number of visitors and to see how visitors move around our Website when they are using it.
+The information provided by these cookies allows us to analyze patterns of user behavior and we use that information to enhance user experience or identify areas of the Website which may require maintenance.
 All of the information collected by these cookies is anonymous and is only used for statistical purposes.